- Search The Registry

-He was a delegate in 1895 to the state constitutional convention that disenfranchised most Blacks by approving election laws requiring, among other things, that voters read and write any part of the South Carolina constitution or prove that they owned at least $300 in property.
+He was a delegate in 1895 to the state constitutional convention that disenfranchised most Blacks by approving election laws requiring, among other things, that voters read and write any part of the South Carolina constitution or prove that they owned at least $300 in the property.
 Miller, Congressman George Murray, and former Representative Robert Smalls spoke against these and other racist provisions, but their efforts were unsuccessful.
 After Claflin College in Orangeburg lost its federal funding, Miller helped establish the State Negro College (now South Carolina State College) in the same town.

 He was, with the exception of John R. Lynch of Mississippi, the last survivor of the post-Civil War generation of Black representatives.
 Thomas Ezekiel Miller returned to Charleston in 1934 and died there on April 8, 1938.

 Black Americans in Congress 1870-1989.